We love apple cider!! My one son always asks for it once he starts seeing it in the store.

 Benefits of Making Homemade Apple Cider:

-- The scent permeates your whole house, making it a great idea to make during the holidays when friends or family is coming over.
+- The scent permeates your whole house, making it a great idea to make during the holidays when friends or family are coming over.

 - Remember, scent means you are ingesting a minute amount of those particles.
 Adding cloves to your cider is enough for you to reap some of the anti-viral, anti-bacterial benefits of cloves.
 Making this with a house full of sickies will help kill the germs in the air as well.